Ribocentre-switch/Ribocentre-switch.github.io/docs/ZTP.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
 <font >The ZMP/ZTP riboswitch (called the <i>pfl</i> RNA motif before) refers to a conserved RNA structure present in some bacteria and originally discovered using bioinformatics.
 ZMP/ZTP riboswitch are consistently present in genomic locations that likely correspond to the 5' untranslated regions (5' UTRs) of protein-coding genes.
-This arrangement in bacteria is commonly associated with cis-regulatory elements.
+This arrangement in bacteria is commonly associated with <i>cis</i>-regulatory elements.
 Moreover, they are in presumed 5' UTRs of multiple non-homologous genes, suggesting that they function only in these locations.
-Additional evidence of cis-regulatory function came from the observation that predicted rho-independent transcription terminators overlap pfl RNAs.
-This overlap suggests that the alternate secondary structures of <i>pfl</i> RNA and the transcription terminator stem-loops compete with each other, and this is a common mechanism for cis gene control in bacteria.
+Additional evidence of <i>cis</i>-regulatory function came from the observation that predicted rho-independent transcription terminators overlap pfl RNAs.
+This overlap suggests that the alternate secondary structures of <i>pfl</i> RNA and the transcription terminator stem-loops compete with each other, and this is a common mechanism for <i>cis</i> gene control in bacteria.
 ZMP/ZTP riboswitch are found in a variety of phyla of bacteria, but are not found in all the species of that phylum.
-ZMP/ZTP riboswitch are common among species of orders Actinomycetales and Clostridiales, the classes Alphaproteobacteria and Betaproteobacteria and the genus Deinococcus.
-They are also found in isolated species of Bacteroidota, Chloroflexota, and Deltaproteobacteria.
+ZMP/ZTP riboswitch are common among species of orders <i>Actinomycetales</i> and <i>Clostridiales</i>, the classes <i>Alphaproteobacteria</i> and <i>Betaproteobacteria</i> and the genus <i>Deinococcus</i>.
+They are also found in isolated species of <i>Bacteroidota</i>, <i>Chloroflexota</i>, and <i>Deltaproteobacteria</i>.

 The genes regulated by ZMP/ZTP riboswitch relate to one-carbon metabolism.
 Most obviously, for example, formate-tetrahydrofolate ligase synthesizes 10-formyltetrahydrofolate.
 The <i>glyA</i> and <i>folD</i> convert between other one-carbon adducts of tetrahydrofolate.
 Another gene commonly associated with ZMP/ZTP riboswitch is <i>purH</i>, which catalyzes the formylation of the intermediate AICAR in <i>de novo</i> synthesis of purines.
 The formyl group is taken from formyltetrahydrofolate, and purine biosynthesis is often the dominant user of formyltetrahydrofolate.
 In similar fashions, if less directly, most ZMP/ZTP riboswitch are associated with genes that are directly or indirectly involved in one-carbon metabolism.
 It appears that the ZTP/ZMP purine derivatives can be used to regulate one-carbon metabolism by indirectly sensing a shortage of 10-formyl-tetrahydrofolate.
 The atomic-resolution structure has been solved by X-ray crystallography.
 These structures were deposited into the Protein Data Bank under accessions 4ZNP  (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association